Randy Jackson: Music career

 In the early 1980s, he played on three albums for Jean-Luc Ponty and with the rock band Taxxi.
-From 1986 to 1987, he was a session musician for the rock group Journey.
-He played on Journey's 1986 album Raised on Radio.
+From 1986 to 1987, he joined the rock group Journey, initially as a session musician for their 1986 album Raised on Radio, before joining the band for the subsequent tour.
 He moved to Italy in the late 1980s and played on a record by Italian pop star Zucchero.
 The record, Zucchero and the Randy Jackson Band, was produced by Corrado Rustici who played guitar with Jackson on many albums in the early 1980s.
+Zucchero and Jackson presented the album's lead single "Donne" at the 35th edition of the Sanremo Music Festival.

 In 1985, Keith Richards was asked to provide music for the Whoopi Goldberg comedy vehicle Jumpin' Jack Flash.
 Richards assembled an all-star band which included Aretha Franklin on piano and lead vocals and Jackson on bass guitar.
 This song was the fourth track on Aretha's 1986 album titled Aretha.
 Jackson can be seen in the song's video.

 In the late 1980s, Jackson was still doing sessions.
 He was notably on the first solo album by famed session guitarist Steve Lukather.
 Jackson was a featured bass guitarist on five songs on Maze's 1989 "Silky Soul" album.
 He also performed on several of Kenny G's albums.

 Jackson was the bass guitarist on the 1991 self-titled Divinyls album (which features the song "I Touch Myself") as well as featured bassist on several tracks of Tracy Chapman's 1992 release, Matters of the Heart.
 He performed on the singles "Bang Bang Bang", "Open Arms", and "Dreaming on a World".
 That same year, Jackson also played bass on Bruce Springsteen's song "Human Touch".

 On March 11, 2008, Jackson released an album produced entirely by himself, titled Randy Jackson's Music Club, Vol. 1.
 The album's release was preceded by the single "Dance Like There's No Tomorrow" sung by Paula Abdul.
 In 2009, Randy began working with former Idol finalist Kimberley Locke, producing her 4th album.
 The lead single, "Strobe Light", was released March 16, 2010.
-In February 2010, Jackson participated in We Are the World 25 for Haiti as part of the chorus.

 Jackson is the manager for the Charlotte-based band Paper Tongues.
 With the help of Jackson, they signed with a major label, A&M/Octone Records.
 He has also worked as an executive, spending eight years as vice president of artists and repertoire (A&R) at Columbia Records and four years heading A&R at MCA Records.